- Testimonials 0

 Description of Practice

 Business-to-business Dispute Resolution Lawyer, Mediator, Arbitrator (and Trainer, Consultant, Author, Speaker).
-Previously a commercial litigator; gradually morphed practice over to exclusively Commercial ADR; represents parties in commercial arbitration and mediation; neutral Mediator and Arbitrator; has not been to court in over 7 years.
-Clients and parties typically are entrepreneurs, professionals, and small-to-medium sized businesses; domestic and international scope.
+Previously a commercial litigator; gradually morphed practice over to exclusively Commercial ADR; represents parties in commercial arbitration and mediation; neutral Mediator and Arbitrator; has not been to court in over 10 years.
+Spends nearly all of his time these days serving as neutral Mediator or Arbitrator in US and International commercial cases.

 Commercial litigator for many years with 3 law firms (on L.I. and in NYC) before starting my own firm in 2000.
-Involved in ADR (arbitration and mediation) for 25 years as lawyer representing parties in ADR matters; more than 15 years of service as neutral Arbitrator and Mediator.
+Involved in ADR (arbitration and mediation) for 25 years as lawyer representing parties in ADR matters; two decades of service as neutral Arbitrator and Mediator.
 Currently 100% ADR (law practice + neutral work); nearly all of my time is spent as commercial Mediator and Arbitrator.

 I have mediated many (over 100) diverse business cases from many sources, including satisfied past clients, many business and legal colleagues, ADR forums, my published writing as well as public speaking engagements, and the internet.
 Sometimes parties wish to mediate before/in lieu of court litigation (or arbitration), to avoid the considerable cost, disruption, delay, risk, lack of control, and other difficulties inherent in the adversarial system.
 And sometimes parties seek mediation as the best way out of a difficult court situation, due to dissatisfaction with the lack of speed and results and the excruciating costs of court litigation.
 Mediation places more control in their own hands instead of those of a judge or jury whose mission is strikingly different from that of any party to a litigation.
 I have taught CLE courses in mediation to lawyers and mediators; have trained mediators; have represented clients in varied business mediations over the past 25+ years; and have served as neutral Mediator in diverse business mediations during the past decade and a half -- matters often have involved numerous closely-held and family businesses with all of the attendant issues that arise when the business owners are related or otherwise involved beyond the business or professional practice, as well as businesses and professional practices ranging from solopreneurs to substantial medium-sized businesses.
 My experience as neutral Arbitrator is similarly broad and deep, in the business arena.
 I have served as Arbitrator in hundreds of business dispute cases, both through forums as well as privately.